-10 Best Linux Text Editors in 2024
+10 Best Linux Text Editors You Must Try in 2025

 1. Visual Studio Code

 VS Code is completely free and is available for Windows, Linux, and Mac.
-Some of the notable VS Code features are syntax highlighting, snippets, bracket matching, and more.
+Some of the notable features are syntax highlighting, snippets, bracket matching, and more.
 There’s also the GitHub Copilot extension that can make typing redundant parts of code easier with its autocomplete-style suggestions and help you save more time.
 Overall, VS Code is one of the best text editors for Linux out there.

 ProsCons